gjuchault/hyperalfred/README.md

 ## Caveats

-hyperalfred will only work if Hyper is not already the focused application.
-That means you can not expect to launch a command from Alfred if Hyper is the focused application.
-This is because Alfred does not make Hyper to loose focus.
+hyperalfred will not work if Hyper is **not** already the focused application.